 • changes in immune cell counts

-For most people receiving antipsychotic medications, experts recommend blood testing for fasting glucose and lipid levels every 6–12 weeks.
+For most people who are receiving antipsychotic medications, experts recommend blood testing for fasting glucose and lipid levels every 6–12 weeks.
 A doctor may also order a complete blood count to assess overall health.

 These tests can help detect early changes to a person’s health and offer healthcare professionals an opportunity to intervene earlier if issues arise.
-Heart disease is among the leading causes of death in people with schizophrenia, and early intervention may be able to help prevent these effects.
+Heart disease is among the leading causes of death in people with schizophrenia, and early intervention may help prevent these effects.

 “We also may check the amount of a medication in someone’s blood in order to adjust the dose since everyone metabolizes medications differently, and sometimes the same dose can lead to different levels in different patients,” added Dr. Zick.

-Environmental factors may also play a role in the development of schizophrenia.
-These may include such things as:
+Environmental factors that may play a role in the development of schizophrenia include:

 • being born and raised in an urban area